Regardless of the type of diabetes you have, controlling your insulin levels is equally difficult. It’s something you worry about all the time.

 A lot of studies claim ginseng root can help improve insulin sensitivity and balance blood sugar levels in diabetics.

-Traditional Chinese Medicine has used it for thousands of years, while the Western world has started discovering its full medicinal potential just recently.
+Traditional Chinese Medicine has been used for thousands of years, while the Western world has started discovering its full medicinal potential just recently.

-Thanks to the compound called sulforaphane, broccoli can help reverse the heart blood vessels damage caused by diabetes.
+Thanks to the compound called sulforaphane, broccoli can help reverse the heart blood vessel damage caused by diabetes.

 According to experts, those suffering from diabetes have 5 times more chances to develop heart disease due to damaged blood vessels.
 So, this means diabetics should pay more attention to protect their heart health.